markitosgv/JWTRefreshTokenBundle/README.md

     single_use: true
 ```

-### Configure refresh token in cookie
+### Set the refresh token in a cookie

-By default, the refresh token is returned in a JsonResponse.
+By default, the refresh token is returned in the body of a JSON response.
 You can use the following configuration to set it in a HttpOnly cookie instead.
 The refresh token is automatically extracted from the cookie during refresh.

 ```yaml
 gesdinet_jwt_refresh_token: